jcolag/entropy-arbitrage/2023-10-12-menage-troi.md

  > **LAFORGE**: Fifteen hours from Gamma Erandi, and already the subspace static is playing hell with communications.

-"Erandi" seems original to this episode, though the name resembles [gamma Eridani](https://en.wikipedia.org/wiki/Gamma_Eridani) or Zaurak, which would go well with the various other z-sounds that we get at the end of the episode.
+"Erandi" seems original to this episode, though the name resembles {% wiki Gamma_Eridani|gamma Eridani|en %} or Zaurak, which would go well with the various other z-sounds that we get at the end of the episode.

  > **WESLEY**: I never thought of that.
 I always assumed I'd be coming back to the Enterprise.